 BI Zambia is a local non-profit technical services organization, operating in Zambia since 2020.
 We are 100% African “Owned” & Female led.
 A team with with first hand experience of the local Zambian context, and multi-country expertise across Sub-Saharan Africa.
-BI is an affiliate of BroadImpact a Global Development and Business consulting firm.
+BI is an affiliate of BroadImpact ,a Global Development and Business consulting firm.

 BI Zambia was incorporated as Brasys Initiatives Limited at PACRA Zambia as a Company Limited by Guarantee with registration number 120200005774.
 BI is also registered as an NGO with the Registrar of NGOs in Zambia with certificate number RNGO 101/1319/2020.

-BI deploys performance monitoring and evaluation and learning services, organisational development initiatives, quality improvement processes and innovative sustainability approaches, in partnership with donors and NGOs, to strengthen public sector institutions, community-based and grassroots organisations in Zambia.
+BI Zambia deploys performance monitoring and evaluation and learning services, organisational development initiatives, quality improvement processes and innovative sustainability approaches, in partnership with donors and NGOs, to strengthen public sector institutions, community-based and grassroots organisations in Zambia.
 Our goal is to increase access to health and social protection services for underserved populations, through the strengthening of program management and service delivery systems.

 BI Zambia was selected as a beneficiary organization for the Local Evaluation and Evidence Support (LEES) Effort; a four-year Activity funded by USAID’s Bureau for Planning, Learning, and Resource Management and implemented by LINC, in collaboration with The Cloudburst Group, DevLab@Penn, and Kenyan research organization Infotrak.